MEDICATION DEFERRAL LIST Please tell us if you are now taking or if you have EVER taken any of these medications:

 Feldene – given for mild to moderate arthritis pain

- Experimental Medication or Unlicensed (Experimental) Vaccine – usually associated with a research
+Experimental Medication or Unlicensed (Experimental) Vaccine – usually associated with a research protocol

 these medications can cause birth defects.
 Your donated blood could contain high enough levels to damage the unborn baby if transfused to a pregnant woman.
 Once the medication has been cleared from your blood, you may donate again.
 Following the last dose, the deferral period is one month Proscar, Propecia and Accutane, six months for Avodart and Jalyn, and three years for Soriatane.
 Tegison is a permanent deferral.